Dr. Saul Frenkiel, MDCM, FRCS(C)

 Dr. Frenkiel completed his medical degree at McGill University in 1971.
 He completed residency and fellowship training in Otolaryngology – Head and Neck Surgery at the University of Toronto in 1976.
 He is a fellow of the Royal College of Physicians and Surgeons of Canada (FRCS-C) and a Diplomat of the American Board of Otolaryngology.

 Dr. Saul Frenkiel is presently Professor of Otolaryngology - Head and Neck Surgery at McGill University.
-He previously served as Chairman of the University Department (2002-2014) and was the former Clinical Chief at the MUHC (2002-2014) and Jewish General Hospital (1992-2011).
+He previously served as Chairman of the University Department from 2002-2014.

 His research activities have included work on the molecular biology of chronic sinusitis, mucociliary physiology, and nasal airflow testing.
 Other research has involved the newer technology of virtual sinuscopy.
 His current research is presently focused on the molecular pharmacology and genetics of cystic fibrosis.